wagnerbatizelli/io-documentation/docs/en/Introduction/frequently-asked-questions.md

 Exchange ideas with other users by using [Discord](https://discordapp.com/channels/652163009988263940/652253291916296232)) or by reaching out to the product team on [Store Discussion](https://github.com/vtex-apps/store-discussion).

 In addition, you can benefit from our documentation and always be up-to-date with the evolution surrounding Framework by reading our [Release Notes](https://vtex.io/docs/releases/).

+### Are there any limitations regarding browsers?

+The Store Framework promises full compatibility with the two latest versions of the most used browsers, such as Google Chrome, Safari, Mozilla Firefox and Microsoft Edge.

+The framework can also work with Internet Explorer 11, but caution: VTEX does not guarantee that the store components will have the same appearance in comparison to the other browsers.

 ### I want to use Store Framework.
 What do I need to do?